PrefectHQ/prefect/docs/faq.md

     # task 2 will wait for task_1 to complete
     y = task_2(wait_for=[x])
 ```

-### When will Prefect 2.0 be released?

-Prefect is publicly available in beta.
-It will enter General Availability on Wednesday, July 27th.

 ### What external requirements does Prefect have?